Suyashkb/VedOCR/README.md

 **An Expert-Annotated Dataset and Transformer OCR Baseline for Vedic Sanskrit Manuscripts**

-Published at DALL 2026 @ ICDAR (Workshop on Documents Analysis of Low-Resource Languages), Vienna, September 2026.
+Published at DALL 2026 @ ICDAR (Workshop on Documents Analysis of Low-Resource Languages), Vienna, Austria, September 2026.

 ---